isseium/ipu.tokyo/create.md

 ---
 layout: page
 title: Create an event using Evento
-navigation_title: Create Event
 permalink: /create/
-button: true

 ---

 Adding an event to your site is easy.

 #Getting started
 Create a new .md file or copy an existing post in the  `_posts` directory to get started.
 The post file name must be in this format: